 Underground Gas Storage Summary

-Presently, there are 26 natural gas storage facilities and 3 LPG storage facilities in New York, concentrated in the central and western regions near both gas production fields and gas transmission facilities.
+There are 26 natural gas storage facilities and 3 LPG storage facilities in New York, concentrated in the central and western regions near both gas production fields and gas transmission facilities.

-Natural gas injection/withdrawal and monitoring/observation wells: 948
+- Natural gas injection/withdrawal and monitoring/observation wells: 952

 - LPG injection/withdrawal wells: 14